Common English Idioms:

 - My grandma’s been in a bad way since my grandfather died last month.

-- My roommate's in a bad way since he started to do drugs.
+- My roommate's in a bad way since he started doing drugs.

 in a bind: in a difficult situation.